Kapcash/bookmark-switcher/README.md

-# moz-bookmark-switcher
+# bookmark-switcher

-A Mozilla Firefox extension to switch between several bookmark toolbars.
+A Browser extension to switch between several bookmark toolbars.

-**THIS IS STILL UNDER ACTIVE DEVELOPMENT**

-**I WILL NOT BE RESPONSIBLE IF YOU LOOSE ANY OF YOUR BOOKMARK** Please consider making a backup before installing this add-on.
+**I WILL NOT BE RESPONSIBLE IF YOU LOOSE ANY OF YOUR BOOKMARK**
+Please consider making a backup before installing this add-on.

 ## How it works

-Just click the new extension icon it provides and you'll have a new bookmark toolbar!
+Just click the new extension icon to open the popup.
+It will give a default name to your current bookmark bar.

+Then, you can add additional bars and rename them.

+To switch between your bars, you can:
+ - Click on its name from the popup
-You can also switch the toolbar using the keyboard shortcut Alt+Space
+ - Use the keyboard shortcut Alt+Space to switch to the next bar.

 ## What's next?

-* Adding more than 2 possible toolbars.
-* Possibility to rename the toolbar.
-* Show the toolbar's name somewhere.
 * Automatic bookmark backup.
+* Support more languages